Flavian5/bfr/README.md

 Clusters are represented by the centroid and spread (standard deviation)

 The BFR model contains three sets:
-* The discard set
+* The discard set (blue, red)
-* The compress set
+* The compress set (gray)
-* The retain set
+* The retain set (black)

-The discard set contains the main clusters.
+The <b>discard set</b> contains the main clusters.

-The compress set contains points that are far from clusters in discard but close to eachother.
-These also get summarized as clusters.
+The <b>compress set</b> contains points that are far from clusters in discard but close to eachother.
+These get summarized as clusters.

-The retain set contains points that are far from all other clusters or points in any set.
+The <b>retain set</b> contains points that are far from clusters in both discard and compress and also far from other points in retain.

-The initial step of the algorithm is to pick k points and let these be the main clusters.
+The initial step of the algorithm is to pick <b>k</b> points and let these be the main clusters in discard.

-The outcome of the clustering is highly dependent on the initial points.
+The outcome of the clustering is highly dependent on the <b>initial points</b>.
 Therefore the distance is maximized between the initial points with the following algorithm:

     let initial points = randomly picked point from input points while len(initial points) < k